Body found in sewer in Englewood, may be missing Rolling Meadows man

 They said he loved the Englewood neighborhood, and people there knew him well.
 His beloved grandchildren keep asking where he is.

 Last year, Kethireddy was carjacked and went missing.
 A day later, he called from Stroger Hospital.
 His family hoped something similar happened in this situation.
+Now, they're just seeking closure.

+"It would make me very happy if my dad was having a margarita on a beach somewhere but realistically it is Sept.
+28 and he went missing on Aug.
+4," Shantan Kethireddy said.

+Kethireddy's disappearance is still an open investigation with an $11,000 reward available for information.
+Anyone with information is asked to contact Chicago police.